House Oversight To Investigate FCC Over George Soros & Audacy - Radio Ink

-The US House of Representatives Committee on Oversight and Accountability is opening an investigation on the FCC for allegedly bypassing standard procedures to benefit billionaire businessman and investor George Soros in a potential acquisition involving Audacy.
+The US House of Representatives Committee on Oversight and Accountability is opening an investigation on the FCC for allegedly bypassing standard procedures to benefit billionaire businessman and investor George Soros in an acquisition involving Audacy.

 Committee Chair James Comer (R-KY) and Rep. Nick Langworthy (R-NY) sent a letter to FCC Chairwoman Jessica Rosenworcel requesting all communications and documents related to the FCC’s handling of this case, seeking to understand if the fast-tracked decision is politically motivated.

-This comes amid unconfirmed rumors that the FCC has voted along party lines, 3-2, behind closed doors to approve Soros Fund Management’s acquisition of an approximately 40% stake of Audacy’s total senior debt.
+On September 30, the FCC revealed it had cleared the reorganization along party lines, 3-2, behind closed doors on September 18 to approve Soros Fund Management’s acquisition of an approximately 40% stake of Audacy’s total senior debt.

 Rep. Comer writes, “George Soros, a Democrat megadonor and a financier of organizations advocating for speech restrictions and censorship of conservatives online, is attempting to purchase $415 million in debt in a Chapter 11 reorganization of Audacy, Inc., a company that owns over 200 radio stations.
 He will ultimately become a “major’ shareholder when the bankruptcy deal concludes.
 Recently, George Soros and his company, Soros Fund Management, have sought to consolidate control over the airwaves.”